-Added as a light-converting coating, this pushes up the maximum efficiency of a solar cell up by changing the colour of the light striking it.
-It should be possible to coat this new light-shifting layer onto most existing solar cells, thereby increasing the amount of clean energy generated from the same amount of sunlight.
+It should now be possible to apply this new, light-shifting, layer as a coating onto most existing solar cells; pushing up their maximum efficiency by changing the colour of the light striking them, and thereby increasing the amount of clean energy generated from the same amount of sunlight.

-The research presented in this new project will give a visual journey of light from it being generated in the Sun, to its conversion into electricity in a ‘Harvesting Light’ solar cell.
+The research that is being undertaken in this new scientific project will be represented as a visual journey of light from its origins in the Sun, to its conversion into electricity in a ‘Harvesting Light’ solar cell.